• Español

 How to Store & Re-Heat

-To store: Paraguayan-style Red Sauce, allow it to cool completely before transferring it to an airtight container or airtight freezer bag.
+To store: Allow it to cool completely before transferring it to an airtight container or airtight freezer bag.
 You can store it in the refrigerator for up to 4-5 days.
 If you plan to store it for longer, you can freeze it for up to 3 months.
 Make sure to label the container with the date for easy reference.

 To reheat: You can choose from a couple of methods.
 If reheating from the refrigerator, transfer the desired amount of sauce to a saucepan and heat it over medium-low heat, stirring occasionally, until warmed through.
 If reheating from frozen, thaw the sauce overnight in the refrigerator and then follow the same stovetop method.